tomnz/kawaduino/README.md

 This is an Arduino project that uses an external IC to query the onboard ECU of a Kawasaki motorcycle.
 Various data can be read back from the bike, including RPM, speed, throttle position, and sensor data.

+You can see a video of an early prototype here: https://www.youtube.com/watch?v=ie-Pfxzt-yQ

 ### Application

 This particular script is designed to power a string of AdaFruit NeoPixel LEDs like [these ones](http://www.adafruit.com/products/1461).
 In its current state, the script has two modes - one that is based on RPM (animates color), and one based on speed (animates moving dots).